A Short Story by Nasir Ali Hussain

 The trace of a tight, sly smile crept across Barry’s face.
 He loved this show, but for all the wrong reasons.

-He was on the last stretch of the large road before coming into the town of Nether Stowey when he saw her.
+He was on the last stretch of the large road before coming into the town of Nether Stowey when he saw her and slowed down.
 She was standing at a lonely, nondescript bus stop not far from a bend in the road.
 There was nothing to be seen besides the road but the greenery of shrubs and trees.
 The nearest houses were at least a hundred yards away.
 And there were only three of those as far as he could tell.
 She wore a long, black coat that came almost down to her ankles revealing a pair of purple colored bell bottoms underneath.
 Her pale, white face was framed by long, straight black hair that flowed down her sides like dark rivulets and there was a headband with a ringlet of tiny rose flowers on her head.
 She stood with her hands clenched at her sides.
 Water dripped from her head and shoulders like the weather meant nothing to her.
+He drove ahead for a few seconds, then brought the car to a halt.
+The engine made purring sounds like a relaxed jungle cat while he decided what to do.

-“Cor blimey,” he said to himself and gave a sort of involuntary gasp as he drew close and caught proper sight of her face.
+“Cor blimey,” he said to himself like he we actually talking to a second person in the car.
+He had given a sort of involuntary gasp as he had drawn close and caught proper sight of her face.
 She had very large turquoise eyes, wide red lips and a perfectly formed straight nose that was neither large nor small.
 He momentarily marvelled at the wonderful symmetry of her face.

 He hurriedly checked himself in the front mirror.
-His light brown hair was neatly combed, his blue eyes were not so tired looking from driving, his nose wasn’t running and his blue Aran jumper and grey Farah trousers were neat and pressed.
-He popped a Polo mint into his mouth, paused at the bus stop and put the window on the passenger’s seat down.
+His light brown hair was neatly combed, his blue eyes were not so tired looking from driving.
+His nose wasn’t running and his blue Aran jumper and grey Farah trousers were neat and pressed.
+“Right, time to move it or lose,” he thought popping a Polo mint into his mouth.
+He reversed back, paused at the bus stop and lowered the window on the passenger’s seat.
 “It’s a strange sight to see someone standing at such a lonely bus stop in this kind of weather.
-I’m even surprised to see a bus stop here,” he said with the engine purring quietly behind him like a relaxed wild animal.
+I’m even surprised to see a bus stop here,” he said smiling like a used car salesman.

 “I’ve been waiting a long time,” she said almost imperceptibly as her lips hadn’t seemed to move and her body also seemed to stand rock still against the angry weather without seemingly moving an inch.”